 We were also united by a constant fear that Saddam would do a preemptive strike on us before we got up to strength.
 We still had very little ammo but we did dig in, just in case.
 We built a series of bunkers connected by trenches.
 It was back breaking work.
-Digging into the

-Saudi Desert wasn’t like trying to chop through armor plate, but it was pretty close.
+Digging into the Saudi Desert wasn’t exactly like trying to chop through cruiser armor plate, but it was pretty close.
 It took us several days to get it the way we wanted our bunkers done.
 The bunkers were large and, all things considered, comfortable.

 We’d managed to scrounge wood and, in some cases, even steel to provide overhead cover for us.
 Days later we were ordered to remove the cover.
 Apparently someone had a bunker cave in on them (not our unit), and there were several injuries.

 We did as ordered, and thought all along how vulnerable we now felt.
 I’m sure all of us had visions of an overhead burst, and steel raining down on us at supersonic speed.

 I’ve gotten up on Google Earth and looked at the imagery of where I “think” we were.
 I think I found the perimeter of our camp (the engineers dug a ditch around it), but I’m not finding any trace of the fortifications we made.
 I suspect they were bulldozed over shortly after we left.
 After all, driving into a hole in the ground can hurt.
 Maybe some future archaeologist will find them, dig them up, and find the letter in an envelope that proclaimed “Kilroy was here.